 3. House Reconciliation and Presidential Signature

-If approved by the Senate, the bill must be reconciled with the House’s crypto market legislation, including measures such as the CLARITY Act, which previously passed the U.S. House of Representatives.
-Following reconciliation and passage in both chambers, the legislation would then be sent to the President for signature.
+After passing the Senate, the law needs to be in line with the House's crypto legislation, which includes bills like the CLARITY Act that have previously passed the US House of Representatives.
+After the final version is approved by both chambers, the legislation is forwarded to the president for signature.

 Industry and Market Impact